Rules and Regulations

 2.2 Format

 The tournament game format is Fearless Draft.
-Fearless Draft as defined in this context means that champions picked in a game cannot be picked again by either team during the rest of the Bo3 or Bo5 series.
+Fearless Draft as defined in this context means that champions picked in a game cannot be picked again by either team during the rest of the three-block or Bo5 series.
+In addition, the tournament will follow the first selection format.

 This tournament is a draft league, meaning there will be drafters building the teams in a snake draft format.
 A drafter will be the captain of a drafted team, BUT they may choose to designate another player to fulfill the responsibility.
 If none of the drafted players want/are willing to be captain, the drafter takes on the responsibility and role as a captain.